BroadbandForum/usp/docs/specification/index.md

 `repeated string arg_names`

 This field contains a repeated set of Relative Paths for the arguments of the Event.

+###### SupportedUniqueKeySet

+`repeated string key_names`

+This field contains a repeated set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 #### GetSupportedDM Error Codes